Top 10 Places to Visit in Italy

 The Pantheon stands as a testament to the architectural prowess of the Romans.
 Originally built by Marcus Agrippa and later reconstructed by Emperor Hadrian around 126 AD, this temple is renowned for its massive dome and central oculus, which allows natural light to illuminate the interior.
 Its preservation and continuous use over the centuries highlight its significance in Roman culture.

-No visit to Rome is complete without tossing a coin into the Trevi Fountain.
+No visit to Rome is complete without seeing the Trevi Fountain.
 This Baroque masterpiece, completed in 1762, depicts the god Oceanus taming the waters.
 Tradition holds that throwing a coin over your shoulder into the fountain ensures a return to Rome.
-In recent times, the fountain underwent a restoration, and measures have been introduced to manage the large crowds that gather to witness its beauty.
+The best time to visit is before 8am, when you can actually see the stonework without fighting through a crowd four-deep.

 The Vatican City, an independent city-state within Rome, houses St. Peter’s Basilica, a monumental church that stands on the site believed to be the burial place of Saint Peter.
 Designed by renowned architects including Michelangelo and Bernini, the basilica’s dome dominates the skyline.
 Inside, visitors can admire numerous artworks, including Michelangelo’s Pietà.
 Adjacent to the basilica is the Sistine Chapel, famous for Michelangelo’s ceiling frescoes depicting scenes from the Book of Genesis.
-These masterpieces draw millions of visitors annually, eager to witness their artistic and spiritual grandeur.
+Book Vatican Museums tickets online in advance — the queue without a reservation can exceed three hours in peak season.

 2. Florence